ou-dgolitsyn/react-typescript-styleguide/README.md

 [START READING ▶️ ](https://ou-dgolitsyn.github.io/react-typescript-styleguide)

-# Compilation
+# Develop

 For the first time check the [brilliant docs](https://jupyterbook.org/start).

-To compile the jupyter-book from markdown & publish it to gh-pages do the following:
+To compile the jupyter-book from markdown run:

-- Fix the content of the .md files in /docs
-- Check /docs/_toc.yml for the book structure changes
-- Run **jupyter-book build --all ./docs**
+> jupyter-book build --all ./docs

+To preview the compiled book run:
+> http-server ./docs/_build/html

+To publish the book to the github pages run:
-- Run **ghp-import -n -p -f ./docs/_build/html**
+> ghp-import -n -p -f ./docs/_build/html